eclipse-zenoh/zenoh-backend-influxdb/README.md

 - **`"password"`** (optional) : the admin user's password.

-Both `username` and `password` should be hidden behind a `private` gate, as shown in the example [above](#setup-via-a-json5-configuration-file).
-In general, if you wish for a part of the configuration to be hidden when configuration is queried, you should hide it behind a `private` gate.
+Both `username` and `password` should be hidden behind a `private` object, as shown in the example [above](#setup-via-a-json5-configuration-file).
+In general, if you wish for a part of the configuration to be hidden when configuration is queried, you should hide it behind a `private` object.

 #### for v2.x